On Course for Search and Rescue

 There is a clear legal framework for rescuing people in distress at sea.
 Every captain and every coastal state are obliged to rescue people in distress at sea or coordinate rescue operations.
 Survivors must be brought to a safe place on land – regardless of their nationality, status, or the circumstances in which they find themselves.
 Maritime law is considered the oldest form of international law in the world.
 It is defined by international treaties such as the United Nations Convention on the Law of the Sea.

 There have always been refugees and migrants.
 The reasons for this include war, persecution, displacement, poverty and the climate crisis.
-Almost two-thirds of all refugees worldwide are displaced within their own country; only 6.2% are in Europe.
+Almost two-thirds of all refugees worldwide are displaced within their own country; only 6.2% are located in Europe.
 In Germany, refugees make up just 3.2% of the total population.
 Europe has a moral and legal obligation to offer protection to people in need.
 They must not be left to drown on Europe’s doorstep.

 Because maritime rescue work is legal